Quantum conductance of silicon-doped carbon wire nanojunctions: Conclusions

 \section{Conclusions}

-In the present work, the electronic and transport properties of the silicon-doped carbon wire nanojunctions wires are discussed within the phase field matching theory on the level of the tight-binding approximation.
-The minimal basis of the atomic wave functions is assumed to be composed of four different atomic orbitals, namely the $s$, $p_{x}$, $p_y$, and $p_z$ types.
+In the present work, the unknown properties of the quantum electronic conductance for nanojunctions made of silicon-doped carbon wires between carbon leads, are studied in depth.
+This is done using the phase field matching theory and the tight-binding method.
+The local basis for the electronic wave functions is assumed to be composed of four different atomic orbitals for silicon and carbon, namely the $s$, $p_{x}$, $p_y$, and $p_z$ states.

-In the first step of our discussion, we present new values of the tight-binding parameters for the prefect infinite carbon (MLCW), silicon (MLSiW), and silicon-carbide (DLSiCW) nanojunction wires, by matching these to the previously reported density functional results.
-During the fitting procedure we benefit form the Harrion tight-bidning scheme, which allows us to neglect the overlap Hamiltonian terms, and assume the two-center approximation for the Hamiltonian interaction integrals.